 What does EDI mean?

-EDI (Electronic Data Interchange) is a digital communication method that enables businesses to exchange documents electronically in a standardized format.
-This eliminates the need for paper-based transactions, improving efficiency and reducing errors in order processing and supply chain management.
+EDI (Electronic Data Interchange) is a technology that allows businesses to exchange documents like purchase orders and invoices in a standardized digital format.
+It replaces paper-based communication to streamline order processing and improve accuracy.

 What is an EDI order?